-- The following information should be included in any such call to the dedicated 'STOP call' telephone number:

-- a) Event name and location

-- b) FDD's name and contact number

-- c) Time of STOP call

-- d) Display item / registration

-- e) Name of pilot and contact number

-- f) Details of debrief if carried out

-- g) A full account of the perceived breach

-- h) Contact details of FDD at any event the Display Pilot is known to be appearing at later the same day

-- When a STOP call is made, the relevant pilot's DA will be provisionally suspended.
-Details of the STOP call suspension and re-instatement procedure can be found in CAP1724.

-- 6.46 For military pilots where a STOP call is made, Regulatory Article 2335 requires the pilot to inform their Aviation Duty Holder prior to conducting any further Display Flying39.
-In this case the FDD is to debrief the display pilot and inform the CAA by way of the dedicated STOP call number.

-- Oetails of any Warning, Terminate or STOP calls issued must be included on the joint CAA / MAA 'Flying Display Director Post Display Feedback Form' SRG1305/Form 4, regardless of whether the breach was by a civilian or military pilot.
+- e) Name of pilot and contact number - f) Details of debrief if carried out - g) A full account of the perceived breach - h) Contact details of FDD at any event the Display Pilot is known to be appearing at later the same day - When a STOP call is made, the relevant pilot's DA will be provisionally suspended.
+Details of the STOP call suspension and re-instatement procedure can be found in CAP1724. - 6.50 For military pilots where a STOP call is made, Regulatory Article 2335 requires the pilot to inform their Aviation Duty Holder prior to conducting any further Display Flying41.
+In this case the FDD is to debrief the display pilot and inform the CAA by way of the dedicated STOP call number. - Oetails of any Warning, Terminate or STOP calls issued must be included on the joint CAA / MAA 'Flying Display Director Post Display Feedback Form' SRG1305/Form 4, regardless of whether the breach was by a civilian or military pilot.